 Join the 6,755 people who have received a free, no-obligation quote in the last 30 days

-Mole crickets are strange-looking pests that can do serious damage to your lawn.
+Mole crickets are strange-looking pests that can do serious damage to lawns in the Southeastern United States.
 These tenacious subsurface insects are equipped with clawed front legs perfect for digging through your lawn, tearing up your turfgrass, and feeding on the roots.
-If you’re a homeowner in the Southeastern U.S., you’re vulnerable to mole crickets.
-There’s an easy way to flush them out, but to get rid of them for good you’ll most likely need the help of a professional pest control company.
+Flushing your yard with soap and water is a simple way to detect an infestation, but you’ll likely need the help of a professional pest control company to get rid of them for good.

 Get A Quote From Exterminators Near You